ryanmun/Random-Number-Generator/Sys Design.md

 - we took the test using the known terms, testing the normal conditions, extreme and exceptional
 - we noted down the required conditions we want to have
 - when we had an error we fixed it so that the program ran smoothly
+- we will have a log system to document every test and change done

 # Install plan